AvaloniaUI/avalonia-docs/docs/concepts/ui-composition.md

 UI composition is the process you use to create the layouts that your apps require.
 It allows you to build a complex view from an arrangement of components.
 The advantages are:

-* _Encapsulation_ - reduce the complexity of each component by restricting its XAML and code to only what it needs, making your code more understandable and maintainable.&#x20;
+* _Encapsulation_ - reduce the complexity of each component by restricting its XAML and code to only what it needs, making your code more understandable and maintainable.
-* _Reuse_ - maintain consistent presentation and behaviour of repeated parts of your app.&#x20;
+* _Reuse_ - maintain consistent presentation and behaviour of repeated parts of your app.

-_Avalonia UI_ makes it easy for you to use UI composition to create the layouts and functions that your apps require.&#x20;
+_Avalonia UI_ makes it easy for you to use UI composition to create the layouts and functions that your apps require.

 When you build an app using _Avalonia UI_, there are several different types of component to choose from: